Farragut North

 Projects

-African Americans Abroad, edited by Malik Wilson
+African Americans Abroad, Edited by Malik Wilson

 African Americans Abroad is Malik Wilson's attempt to distill universal principles from three remarkable African Americans who worked in the Foreign Service or participated in foreign diplomacy abroad.
 Wilbur Wright, Ernest Wilson, and Wendy Wilson-Fall were all 'noticed', called upon, by people in the furthest places, people who knew little (or nothing) about the particularities of the African American experience.
 It begs the question, what did they see, and how do the crafted braids of sameness and difference, discipline and freedom, newness and tradition, show up when we are worlds away?
 Their experiences provide a kind of moral bas-relief of efficacious self-development, restless curiosity, and the doused scent - that all three carry - of other places, other ways.